Clearlingo Editing and Proofreading

 We often use Māori words within English writing, but there are a few points to remember to ensure that the Māori language is used respectfully and correctly.

 Before I start, just a note: this is intended as a basic guide to using Māori words and names within an English text.
-For more detailed information, see the external source list at the bottom of this article.
+For more detailed information, see the external source list at the bottom of this article, or ask a licenced translator or interpreter.

 Italics for foreign words

-In most English language texts, when a foreign word is used that may not be in common use in English, the word is put in italics.
+In many English-language texts, when a foreign word is used that may not be in common use in English, the word is put in italics.
 However, as Māori is an official language in New Zealand, it does not need italics.
-Only use italics within the usual English language grammar rules.
+Only use italics within the usual English-language grammar rules.

-Here are three words with completely different meanings depending on where the macron is used.
+Here are three words with completely different meanings depending on where the tohutō is used:

-A macron indicates that a vowel should be pronounced as a long vowel and that the emphasis is on this vowel.
+A tohutō indicates that a vowel should be pronounced as a long vowel and that the emphasis is on this vowel.

-Macrons should be retained in proper names where it is known.
-Te Taura Whiri i te Reo Māori recommends using macrons for names dating pre-1950s.
+Tohutō should be retained in proper names where it is known.
+Te Taura Whiri i te Reo Māori recommends using tohutō for names dating pre-1950s.
 Otherwise, check the preferred spelling, as people are entitled to spell their names whichever way they wish.
 If the person is still living, use the form that they prefer or give consent to use.

 Check a Māori dictionary if you are unsure of the spelling of a word.

-Te Aka Māori-English, English-Māori Dictionary and Index is a comprehensive online dictionary, which can be downloaded as an app or bought in hard copy.
+• Te Aka Māori-English, English-Māori Dictionary is a comprehensive online dictionary, which can also be downloaded as an app or bought in hard copy.

-Te Taura Whiri i te Reo Māori has a comprehensive guide on writing and spelling the Māori language and can also be downloaded.
+• Te Taura Whiri i te Reo Māori has a comprehensive guide on writing and spelling the Māori language that can also be downloaded.

 Spelling